SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

 Interest Group is open to all cloud providers and integrators that want to contribute and provide SCS-compliant services.

-For ALASCA, the closer collaboration in the evolution of the standards als offers significant value: The association strives enabling digitally sovereign setup and operations of own cloud infrastructure by research, educational or generally public entities as well as private sector companies and individuals based on Open Source Software and the connected supply of competencies.
-With the SCS standards, this effort receives a unique foundation, upgrading the relevance of the ALASCA driven Open Source Software.
+Likewise for ALASCA, the closer collaboration in the evolution of the standards als offers significant value: The association pursues enabling the digitally sovereign setup and operations of own cloud infrastructure by research, educational or generally public entities as well as private sector companies and individuals based on Open Source Software and the connected supply of competencies.
+With the SCS standards, this effort receives a unique foundation, upgrading the relevance of the ALASCA-driven Open Source Software.
 The ALASCA community significantly benefits from the additional support by the SCS community.